 Carlos Durana Ph.D., M.Ac. offers counseling and therapy in Reston, Virginia, Washington, DC, and Bethesda, Maryland.

 Individual therapy, also known as therapy, psychotherapy, psychosocial therapy, talk therapy and counseling, is a joint process between both a therapist and the individual in therapy.
-Many individuals seek out therapy for help and assistance with issues that arise in their lives that are hard to face alone, along with a myriad of other reasons.
+Many individuals seek out therapy in Bethesda MD for help and assistance with issues that arise in their lives that are hard to face alone, along with a myriad of other reasons.

 When to Seek Professional Therapy Help?

 When an issue causes distress or begins to interfere with daily life, it might be time to seek professional help.
 Distress can come in many forms, including: negative thoughts, feelings, behaviors, or physical feelings of pain or fatigue.
 It is crucial to not wait until symptoms become severe before seeking help.
-If you begin to notice that you are often unhappy or have feelings of being overwhelmed and hopeless about issues in your life, it is best to seek out therapy to help you work through what you are experiencing.
+If you begin to notice that you are often unhappy or have feelings of being overwhelmed and hopeless about issues in your life, it is best to seek out individual counseling to help you work through what you are experiencing.

 - Fear surrounding the stigma that is commonly associated with mental health care